It's a good day to be an Schlumberger Limited (SLB) shareholder - The Dwinnex

 Insider Transactions:

-Investing in insider trades can also provide an investor with insight into how management views future stock prices.
-A recent insider transaction in this stock occurred on Nov 16 when Kasibhatla Vijay sold 14,000 shares for $54.15 per share.
-The transaction valued at 758,100 led to the insider holds 32,932 shares of the business.
+Additionally, insider trades can be beneficial to investors who want to learn what the management thinks about stock prices in the future.
+A recent insider transaction in this stock occurred on Dec 23 when Ralston Dianne B. sold 10,493 shares for $52.52 per share.
+The transaction valued at 551,071 led to the insider holds 23,379 shares of the business.

 Valuation Measures: